N-Medvedev/Little-useful-subroutines/README.md

 * DECONVOLVE -- to specify if deconvolution of the data with a Gaussian function should be performed (occasionally useful feature)

 ## Convolution_with_Gaussian.f90
 The code convolves an arbitrary data read from user-defined file  with a Gaussian function of a given width.
 To execute, call the compiled file (e.g. Gaussian_Convolve.exe) in the following format:
 * Convolve.exe Sigma FileName
 with the following key-words:
 * Sigma is the Gaussian width (real)
 * Filename is the file wit the data, assuming the first column is the time; all the other columns will be convolved

+## Interpolate_on_the_grid.f90
+The code interpolate an arbitrary data array read from user-defined file on a user-given grid defined in a separate file.
+To execute, call the compiled file (e.g. Interpolate_grid.exe) in the following format:
+* Interpolate.exe  /File_#1 col_1 /File_#2 col_1 col_2
+* File_#1 is the file with the given grid
+* File_#2 is the data to be interpolated on the grid points
+* col_1 is the column with the x axis (grid)
+* col_2 is the column with the y axis (data)
+Note that Entry separator " / " must be used before each file name